Anaheim School To Allow Grad To Wear Air Force Sash During Ceremony

 However, the school confirmed to CBS2 that the issue was a misunderstanding, and Hill will indeed be allowed to put on the sash as he walks on stage.

-“It makes me proud knowing that, hey I can where what I’ve been wanting for my whole life, basically,” Hill told CBS2.
+“It makes me proud knowing that, hey, I can wear what I’ve been wanting for my whole life, basically,” Hill told CBS2.

-“It was heartbreaking for them to tell him ‘no,’ so we’re excited,” Hill’s father, Eric Hill, added.
+“It was heartbreaking for them to tell him ‘no,’ so we’re excited,” Hill’s father, Eric, added.

 The 18-year-old Hill is part of the Air Force Junior ROTC program.
 He will be heading to boot camp in August.